pkp/pkp-docs/dev/documentation/en/datamodel-keyconcepts.md

 but others need not be (e.g. [Authors](#Author), except for the one doing the submitting).
 Except for the email address, most of a User's attributes such as names and affiliations can be localized.

+Learn about localization and extensibility via [settings](./datamodel-settings) in the next section.